Court Rules

-California Judicial Branch - Statewide Rules and Forms Service and Proof of Service Rules
+California Rules of Court Service and Proof of Service Rules

 E-service, mail, personal service, proof of service, certificate, and timing requirements.
-This page is scoped to California Judicial Branch - Statewide Rules and Forms; use the court rules overview to switch categories without leaving this court.
+This page is scoped to California Rules of Court; use the court rules overview to switch categories without leaving this court.

-Electronic filers must provide one or more electronic service addresses as specified by the court, only if they have consented to or are required to accept electronic service.
+Electronic filers must furnish one or more electronic service addresses as the court specifies, but only if they have consented to or are required to accept e-service.

 Source text: Furnish one or more electronic service addresses, in the manner specified by the court.
 This only applies when the electronic filer has consented to or is required to accept electronic service.

-Electronic filers must immediately notify the court and all parties of any change to their electronic service address, only if they have consented to or are required to accept electronic service.
+Electronic filers must immediately notify the court and all parties of any change to their electronic service address, if they have consented to or are required to accept e-service.

 Source text: Immediately provide the court and all parties with any change to the electronic filer's electronic service address.
 This only applies when the electronic filer has consented to or is required to accept electronic service.